- Osaka Castle (interior & exterior)

-To continue your explorations of the city with Context, we recommend our Savoring Osaka Food Tour, or are happy to assist in assembling a Custom Osaka tour geared to your specific interests.
+To continue your explorations of the city with Context, we recommend our Savoring Osaka Food Tour.

 Kana holds a BA in English from Doshisha University, Kyoto, and another BA in Japanese Classical and Traditional Arts from Kyoto University of Arts and Design.
 She is also qualified as a tea master from Urasenke school of tea ceremony and is an experienced government-licensed guide.
 Kana has been studying and working in Kyoto since 2000.
 During her leisure time, she loves playing the shamisen, and she also performs Kyogen (Japanese 650-year-old UNESCO heritage theater).
 The Zen Buddhist philosophy, “live in the moment”, has been always the core tenet of her life.

 Aki was born and raised in a small town of Japan located about one hour away from Osaka.
 She grew up and has spent most of her years in the Kansai region surrounded by Japanese and Osaka's traditions and cultures, which makes her an expert on the Osaka culture and people.
 She is also fluent in English and knows well about western culture after having spent a few years in the United States.
 She’s now been living in Osaka and working as a professional tour guide specialized in Osaka general culture and food.